fraserdrops/overstated/index.md

 A novel notation to overcome the problems with statecharts at scale.

 Motivation - [A DSL for Events](./posts/a-dsl-for-events.md)
+The origing of Eventchart wiring- [The Switchboard Approach to Actor Composition](./posts/the-switchboard-approach-to-actor-composition.md)

 ### The History of Reactive Programming